Improve Your Zoom Communication Skills with This List of Best Practices…Like Your Career and Business Depends on it!

 These best practices below were acquired over a five month period where a small group of 20 of my friends, clients and colleagues joined me each week (usually 5 to 10 showed up each week) for one hour in a private online Zoom conferencing meeting room to practice their video presentation skills.
 I was the virtual event concierge, also known as the event facilitator.
 Each week I produced a small curriculum of presentation objectives for all attendees to work through.
 Each presenter was complemented for content presented well and given supportive and constructive feedback for improvement.

 Who Needs Live Video Best Practices for Zoom Meetings?

-If you have produced video or live video and you want to improve your output, this document will help.
-No matter how good you are at presenting on video or on-stage, there is always room for improvement.
+If you have produced video or live video and you want to improve your output, these best practices will help.
+No matter how good you are at presenting on video or on-stage, there is always room for improvement when presenting on Zoom.